-In addition to the database being hosted in SQL LocalDB or SQL Server, lansweeperuser must also have the dbcreator role in your SQL instance.
+In addition to the database being hosted in SQL LocalDB or SQL Server, If you install Lansweeper under SQL Server, by performing an Advanced Install, the installer automatically... must also have the dbcreator role in your SQL instance.
 Lansweeperuser is a SQL login created by the Lansweeper installer during an installation under SQL LocalDB or SQL Server.
 It connects Lansweeper components to the database.
-This user requires dbcreator rights for Lansweeper Enterprise because a backup copy of your database will be created, which will be used to push your data into Enterprise.
+This user requires dbcreator rights for Lansweeper cloud because a backup copy of your database will be created, which will be used to push your data into cloud.
 Under certain database setups, lansweeperuser does not have dbcreator rights by default and only has rights to the Lansweeper database.
 This results in the below warning message in the

 Configuration\Enterprise Options menu of the web console.
-To give lansweeperuser the necessary dbcreator rights for Lansweeper Enterprise, do the following:
+To give lansweeperuser the necessary dbcreator rights for the Lansweeper cloud platform, follow the steps below.

-Stop the Lansweeper Server service in Windows Services on your Lansweeper server.
+Stop the Lansweeper Server service in

-- Stop your web server service in Windows Services.
-Keep in mind that this will log everyone out of the console.
+Windows Services as well.
+Keep in mind that this will log everyone out of your local web console.
 Your web server service is either IIS Express or World Wide Web Publishing Service (IIS).

-- Log into SQL Server Management Studio with a user that has sysadmin rights, a user other than lansweeperuser.
-If SQL Server Management Studio isn't installed on your Lansweeper server, we recommend downloading it online.If your database is hosted in SQL LocalDB, the SQL instance name you need to submit in Management Studio is (localdb)\.\LSInstance and you can log in with the Windows user that initially installed Lansweeper.
-If your database is hosted in SQL Server, you would have configured your SQL instance name and password when you installed SQL Server.
+Log into SQL Server Management Studio with a user that has sysadmin rights, a user other than lansweeperuser.
+If SQL Server Management Studio isn't installed on your Lansweeper server, we recommend downloading it online.

-- In the Server Roles tab of the resulting popup, tick the dbcreator role and hit OK.
+Server Roles tab of the resulting popup, tick the dbcreator role and hit OK.